-- 1. Preset instrument controls and obtain a baseline trace. - Apply the ac signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used. - Set the appropriate VOLTS/DIV switch to display about five divisions of the waveform, ensuring that the VOLTS/DIV Variable control is in the CAL detent. - 4.
-Adjust the A TRIGGER LEVEL control to obtain a stable display. - 5.
-Set the A SEC/DIV switch to a position that displays several cycles of the waveform. - 6.
-Vertically position the display so that the negative peak of the waveform coincides with one of the horizontal graticule lines (see Figure 4-1, Point A).
+- 1. Preset instrument controls and obtain a baseline trace. - 2.
+Apply the ac signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used. - 3.
+Set the appropriate VOLTS/DIV switch to display about five divisions of the waveform, ensuring that the VOLTS/DIV Variable control is in the CAL detent. - 4.
+Adjust the TRIGGER LEVEL control to obtain a stable display. - 6.
+Vertically position the display so that the negative peak of the waveform coincides with one of the horizontal graticule lines (see Figure 4-1, Point A). - 7.
+Horizontally position the display so that one of the positive peaks coincides with the center vertical graticule line (see Figure 4-1, Point B). - 8.

-Figure 4-1.
-Peak-to-Peak waveform voltage.

-- 7. Horizontally position the display so that one of the positive peaks coincides with the center vertical graticule line (see Figure 4-1, Point B). - 8.
 Measure the vertical deflection from peak-to-peak (see Figure 4-1, Point A to Point B).